 - olive oil can be replaced with melted butter

-- if you don't want to use limoncello, you can skip it, or add 1 tsp of lemon extract instead
+- if you don't want to use limoncello, you can skip it, or add 1 teaspoon of lemon extract instead

 - The dough will be sticky, so make sure you flour the work surface AND your hands really well.